wagenadl/notedeln/docs/source/whyeln.rst

 However, NotedELN may not be for you if:

 - You want complete control over the formatting of your notes.
-(NotedELN does enable basic formattings.)
+(NotedELN does enable basic formatting.)

 - You need to typeset complex equations in your notes.
 (NotedELN does have facilities for typesetting basic equations.)